File Number: 104200014

 File Number: 104200075

-Vancouver, British Columbia: Three murder victims were discovered in East Vancouver in 1995, Tammy Pipe, Tracy Olajide and Victoria Younker.
+Vancouver, British Columbia: The Hemlock Valley Murders - Three murder victims were discovered in East Vancouver in 1995, Tammy Pipe, Tracy Olajide and Victoria Younker.
 The women were all prostitutes that had worked in the same area of Vancouver, BC.
 As well, they had all been murdered the same way and left in the same area.
 Quickly the police realized they were looking for one serial killer and believed it was Ronald Richard McCauley.

 The suspect had a history of assaulting and attacking prostitutes and had previously served time in jail for rape and attempted murder.
 While he was indefinitely jailed, police still couldn't fully prove it was McCauley.